How Does A Permanent Injury Affect Virginia Workers’ Compensation

 Permanent injuries and ratings are a very complex part of an already confusing workers’ compensation system.
 A permanent injury may affect the amount of any possible workers’ compensation settlement.
 If you or your doctors believe you may have a permanent injury, you will want to get some guidance from an experienced workers’ compensation lawyer.

-Your Workers’ Compensation Team
+Your Virginia Workers’ Compensation Attorneys Team

-Our workers’ comp team at the Ritchie Law Firm is happy to sit down with you and talk with you to see if you have a claim that needs to have an attorney involved.
-It doesn’t cost anything to talk with us.
-We may give you information to help you handle your claim on your own.
+If you’ve been involved in a workplace accident, our workers’ comp team at the Ritchie Law Firm is happy to sit down with you and talk with you to see if your workers’ compensation benefits claim needs to have an attorney involved.
+It doesn’t cost anything to talk with us about your permanent disability claim.
 We have a wealth of information and resources available to us, and we’re always happy to share.
-Give us a call today at 800-277-6124 for your NO STRINGS ATTACHED conversation with our workers’ comp. lawyers.
-We handle Virginia Workers’ Compensation cases out of our offices in Harrisonburg, Winchester, Charlottesville, and Staunton, Va.
-Or, if you just want to test the waters first, get some more information by filling out the form below.
-We look forward to working with you.
+Give us a call today at 800-277-6124 for your NO STRINGS ATTACHED conversation with our workers’ compensation lawyers.